Refresh Rate & Resolution is crucial when you play games, stream, video edit, and do other high-end stuff.

 So, the DisplayPort 1.2 can support 3840 × 2160 or 4k resolutions at a 60HZ refresh rate or 60 FPS.
 If you run videos or games at 1080p or 1440p resolutions, you can get up to a 144Hz refresh rate.

-Playing games at 4k resolution is pretty fine and has most of the advanced features.
+Playing games at 4k resolution is fine and has the most advanced features.

 Refresh Rate & Resolution of DisplayPort 1.3